gaphor/presentations/make-your-app-multiplatform/slides.md

    - library structure (macos libs use absolute references)
 1. Take aways: Approach each platform separately. work with upstream projects.
 Consolidate

 ---

+## A Vibrant Community

+We want the apps we build to be useful for others!

+- Users who get value out of using our app
+- Diverse contributors who want to help make it better

+---